vfarcic/devopstoolkit-live/content/sponsor/_index.md

 ## Full video review and/or tutorial

-The price for a video video review and/or tutorial is **$5000**.
+The price for a **video review and/or tutorial** is **$5000**.
 The video will receive the same treatment as non-sponsored videos with the goal to be as objective as possible.
 The sponsor cannot influence the content of the sponsored video.
 The goal of the channel is to be unbiased, critical, and objective, no matter whether the video is sponsored or not.

+The **transcript** including all the commands used in the video is published here on [DevOps Toolkit](http://devopstoolkit.live) site.

 Only videos about projects, products, or services we find interesting are eligible to be sponsored.
 As such, requests to sponsor a full video might be rejected.